injectify/docs/docs/modules/server-side.md

 ### Fixed methods

-Fixed types are used when you want to:
+Fixed methods are used when you want to:

 - Enhance & prevent typescript errors
 - Prevent webpack from transforming the snippets